red-axe/am-editor/docs/config/index.md

 -   Type: `{ [key: string]: PluginOptions }`
 -   Default value: `{}`
--   Detailed: the configuration item of each plug-in, the key is the name of the plug-in, please refer to the description of each plug-in for detailed configuration.
+-   Detailed: the configuration item of each plugin, the key is the name of the plugin, please refer to the description of each plugin for detailed configuration.
 [Configuration example](https://github.com/yanmao-cc/am-editor/blob/master/examples/react/components/editor/config.tsx)

 Some plugins require the configuration of additional properties: